How does Sky Q compare to Virgin and BT?

-Virgin Media's VIP features the same premium channels, in HD, plus their 1TB Tivo box (as opposed to the 500GB version), and an extra V HD box for multiroom viewing.
+Virgin Media's VIP features the same premium channels, in HD, plus one each of their 1TB and 500GB Tivo boxes for multiroom viewing.

-Getting the 1TB box usually comes with a one-off fee of £49.95; adding a V HD box to get a multiroom service usually costs an extra £6.50 a month - and there's no separate charge for adding the HD pack to Sky Sports, which there is once more with Sky.
+Getting the 1TB box usually comes with a one-off fee of £49.95; adding another Tivo box for a multiroom subscription usually costs an extra £11.50 a month - and there's no separate charge for adding the HD pack to Sky Sports, which there is once more with Sky.

 Sky Q versus BT TV

-For the past year, Sky may have offered the most HD channels it's possible to get in the UK, but they were beaten when it came to ultra HD.
+For a while during 2015 and 2016, Sky may have offered the most HD channels it's possible to get in the UK, but they were beaten when it came to Ultra HD.

 In August 2015, BT launched two new sports channels, BT Sport Europe and BT Sport Ultra HD, and promptly became the only 4K HD provider in the UK.
 Because it's the jewel in BT TV's crown, it's only available to people subscribing to their top TV deal, Total Entertainment.